 “It’s beyond frustrating to end up spending more than you budgeted because of random, arbitrary fees,” said FTC Chair Lina M. Khan in an October statement announcing the effort.
 “No one has ever felt that a ‘convenience fee’ was convenient.”

-The CFPB, which protects consumers from financial abuse, is also cracking down on junk fees.
+The Consumer Financial Protection Bureau (CFPB), which protects consumers from financial abuse, is also cracking down on junk fees.
 In September, the agency ordered Regions Bank to refund at least $141 million to customers who had to pay surprise overdraft fees—a now-illegal practice that charged for overdrawing a checking account at the time of purchase even if the bank showed the account owner had enough money.
-Last week, it proposed a rule to reduce credit card late fees to $8, saving consumers as much as $9 billion a year in late fees.

-CFPB director Rohit Chopra said on a call with reporters on Feb.
-1 that thousands of individuals submitted comments with stories about being charged fees for things that weren’t in their control, particularly over these surprise overdraft and late fees.
+CFPB director Rohit Chopra told reports in February that thousands of individuals shared stories with the agency about being charged fees for things that weren’t in their control, particularly over these surprise overdraft and late fees.
 “This loophole has morphed into a multi-billion dollar bonanza,” Chopra said.
 “We worry that credit card companies are actually hoping that consumers are a day or two late.
 While it might be fair to charge customers for extra costs that credit card companies are incurring, that’s not what we see here.”